-Professor Karimli is a faculty affiliate at Luskin’s Global Public Affairs, UCLA’s California Center for Population Research (CCPR), and Columbia University’s International Center on Child Health and Asset Development (ICHAD).
+Professor Karimli is a faculty affiliate at Luskin’s Global Public Affairs, the International Center on Child Health and Asset Development (ICHAD), and UCLA’s California Center for Population Research (CCPR).

 Ssewamala, F. M., Karimli, L., Neilands, T. B., Wang, J. S. H., Han, C. K., Ilic, V., & Nabunya, P. (2016) Applying a family-level economic strengthening intervention to improve education and health-related outcomes of school-going AID-orphaned children: Lessons from a randomized experiment in Southern Uganda.
 Prevention Science, 17 (1), 134-143

 Karimli, L. & Ssewamala, F.M.
 (2015) Do savings mediate changes in adolescents’ future orientation and health-related outcomes?
 Findings from randomized experiment in Uganda.
 Journal of Adolescent Health, 57 (4), 425-432